Paul Tighe

-Paul Desmond Tighe (born 12 February 1958) is an Irish Roman Catholic prelate who has served as Secretary of the Section of Culture of the Dicastery for Culture and Education since 2022.
+Paul Desmond Tighe (born 12 February 1958) is an Irish Catholic prelate who has served as Secretary of the Section of Culture of the Dicastery for Culture and Education since 2022.
+He was appointed Titular Bishop of Drivastum by Pope Francis in 2016.

 Early life and education

 Tighe was born in Navan, County Meath, on 12 February 1958, one of six children to Macartan Tighe and his wife Monica (née Johnson).
 He attended primary school at Loreto Convent and De La Salle Primary Schools and secondary school at St Patrick's Classical School and Summerhill College.

 Tighe undertook foundational studies in theology at Mater Dei Institute of Education, before completing a Bachelor of Civil Law from University College Dublin in 1979.
 He subsequently completed undergraduate studies in philosophy at Holy Cross College and theology at the Pontifical Gregorian University and the Pontifical Irish College.

 Tighe was ordained a priest for the Archdiocese of Dublin on 10 July 1983.